Last updated November 1st, 2018.

-One part of Vietnam which deserves more attention is its tech scene.
-Attracting a copious amount of foreign investment into local businesses, startups in Vietnam have access to all the conditions needed to hatch multi-million dollar tech firms.
+Startups in Vietnam have access to all the conditions required to hatch multi-million dollar tech firms.

 The Best Frontier Market for Tech?